Document Control Software FAQ’s

 What type of document control system software do I need?

-The document control you’ll need largely depends on the industry in which you’re involved.
+The document control software you’ll need largely depends on the industry in which you’re involved.
 The more tightly regulated your industry, the more documents you’ll need to store and recover.
-A life sciences manufacturer might need a more extensive document control system than a CPG company.
+For example, life science companies might need a more extensive document control system than a CPG company.

 Is this software easy to use?